-If your family has already completed and submitted the Free Application for Federal Student Aid (FAFSA) and CSS/Financial Aid PROFILE, and provided the signed tax returns, have your parent(s) complete the Income Update and Expense Form, which can be found on our website under Forms for Parents and attach backup information (i.e., a letter from former employer about layoff, final pay stub, severance pay agreement and copies of unemployment checks).
+If your family has already completed and submitted the Free Application for Federal Student Aid (FAFSA) and CSS Profile, and provided the signed tax returns, have your parent(s) contact the Office of Financial Aid to request the Income Update and Expense Form to complete and attach supporting documentation (i.e., a letter from former employer about layoff, final pay stub, severance pay agreement, and copies of unemployment checks).

 Changes in the Number of Siblings Attending an Institution of Undergraduate Study

 The number of children in your household attending undergraduate college is an important factor of your financial aid application.
 You must notify the Office of Financial Aid immediately once your sibling(s) receive their bachelor’s degree.
 At this point, they are considered independent for financial aid purposes.
 Likewise, if you reported on your financial aid applications that your sibling(s) will be attending college on a full-time basis towards a degree or certificate program and their college attendance decreases, you must notify the Office of Financial Aid.

 In both cases, your parents’ expected contribution will increase and subsequently your eligibility for need-based Harvey Mudd College Scholarship and other need-based aid will decrease.